Our Beliefs

 We believe that the one true God exists eternally in three persons—Father, Son, and Holy Spirit—and that being one God, these are equal in deity, power, and glory.
 God is infinite in love, perfect in judgments, and unchanging in righteousness and mercy.
 We believe that God not only created the world, but also now upholds, sustains, governs, and providentially directs all that exists, and that He will bring all things to their proper consummation in Christ Jesus, to the glory of His name (Ps.
 104:1–35; 139:1–24; Mt.
 10:29–31; 28:19; Acts 17:24–28; 2 Cor.
 13:14; Eph.
 1:9–12; 4:4–6; Col. 1:16–17; Heb.
 1:1–3; Rev. 1:4–6).

-The Holy Spirit and His Ministry
+The Work of the Holy Spirit

 The Holy Spirit regenerates, indwells, and graciously equips the Christian for godly living and service.
 We believe that the Lord Jesus Christ baptizes believers in the Holy Spirit.
 After conversion and new spiritual birth, the Spirit desires to fill, empower, and anoint believers for mission and witness.
-We also believe that signs and wonders, as well as all the gifts of the Spirit described in the New Testament, are operative today and are designed to testify to the presence of the kingdom and to empower and edify the Church to fulfill its calling and mission (Mt.
+We also believe that signs and wonders, as well as all the gifts of the Spirit described in the New Testament are operative today and are designed to testify to the presence of the kingdom and to empower and edify the Church to fulfill its calling and mission (Mt.
 3:11; Jn.
 1:12–13; 3:1–15; Acts 4:29–30; Rom.
 8:9; 12:3–8; 1 Cor.
 12:12–13; 2 Cor.
 1:21–22; Gal.
 3:1–5; Eph.
 1:13–14; 5:18).

 The Apostles’ Creed